Member Newsletter

 Communities discuss issues and share information that is relevant to the CCA membership.
 This month, discussion topics included:

-- Sycophantic" AI
+- AI Beyond ChatGPT

 To join in on discussion, join a community today.